How to burnout a software engineer, in 3 easy steps

 If you’re a manager who wants to burnout your best engineers and destroy their faith in your leadership skills, I can help you.

-I’ve watched as smart engineers around me have burnt out before and these teams follow the same “burnout playbook,” step-by-step.
+I’ve watched as smart engineers around me have burnt out before in both Big Tech and at a small startup.
+These teams follow the same “burnout playbook,” step-by-step.

 Step 1: Don’t trust your engineers